They Shook Hands : Year One

 A tinkling bell rang somewhere in the depths of the shop as they stepped inside.
-It was a tiny place, filled with shelves.
+The shop was narrow and shabby, tiny, and filled with shelves.
 Thousands of narrow boxes filled those shelves, reaching all the way up to the ceiling.
 For some reason, the back of Harry's neck prickled.
 The very dust in here seemed to tingle with some secret magic.

 "Draco, there you are!"

 A blonde woman, tall and slim, wearing very nice dark blue robes knelt down and hugged Draco.
 She was smiling broadly, and Harry could see that she had very pretty teeth.